Electrical Hazard (EH) Rated Safety Boots

 - In some cases, EH rated safety boots can be affected by certain factors which decreases their potential to keep the wearer safe.
 The excessive wear of the soles or exposure of these EH boots to wet conditions, humid conditions or both can reduce the effectiveness.
 EH rated safety boots are usually worn when working in dry areas where the potential for electrocution is at high risk, do not wear these in wet, hazardous or explosive areas!

 - EH rated safety shoes are isolating safety shoes and can not be confused with conductive safety shoes, like ESD or antistatic safety shoes, which have a whole other purpose.

 Electrocutions are one of the most frequent electrical hazards in construction sites.
 When in direct contact with electric high voltage equipment, such as overhead powerlines or transformer cabins, electrocution can be fatal by cardiac arrest.
 Each year they cause more than 300 deaths and 4,000 injuries.
 Electricity flows through conductors including metals, water, earth, but also the human body.
 When electrical equipment is functioning properly, the circuit is maintained between the tool, the wires and the electric source.

 However, in case of a malfunctioning machine or circuit, the operator can become part of the electric circuit.
 When in direct contact with a “live” wire, a person can feel a tingling sensation, over an intense electric shock, to ultimately a fatal electrocution, depending on the power, frequency and type (AC/DC) of electric source.
 Voltages over 50V AC or 120V DC are considered hazardous.

 You might also like to read:

-Safety Jogger is worldwide and still looking for people to represent our products!
-We have a team of experts ready for you to help with questions about our brand, technologies or reselling our products.
-So don’t hesitate to fill in this form, we usually get back to you within a day!
+Safety Jogger is worldwide and always looking for people who trust our brand as much as we do!
+We have a team of expert's ready for you to help with questions about our brand, technologies or reselling our products.
+So, don’t hesitate to fill in this form, we usually get back to you within a day!